DannyBatchRun/java-various-examples/README.md

 <strong>HelloTester</strong> ---> Simple video example of a print or of an error message.<br />
 <strong>PiramidePow</strong> ---> Calculate the power of a number.<br />
 <strong>Rettangolo</strong> ---> Determine the calculations of a rectangle in geometry.<br />
+<strong>Rifornimento</strong> ---> Fills a Car with Fuel at a price per litre.<br />
+<strong>RifornimentoAuto</strong> ---> Similar to the previous but with an Automobile Class with all details.<br />
+<strong>SceltaUtente</strong> ---> It takes the user's choice as a String input and, based on the answer, prints a video message.<br />
+<strong>TimeConverter</strong> ---> Calculate the number of seconds based on the input day, hour, minute and second.<br />
+<strong>SecondConverter</strong> ---> Like the previous exercise but in reverse.
+Based on the seconds calculates days, hours, minutes and seconds.<br />